 While experiencing vision loss may at first seem like the end of the world, there are so many ways you can still live a full and productive life.
 People with low vision or partial vision can benefit from a variety of visual aids to maximize their remaining vision.
 Regardless of one’s degree of vision loss, a person can benefit from accessible smartphone apps, e-readers, and many other types of adaptive technology.

-Contact Low Vision Of Colorado to learn more about low vision devices, eyewear and technologies that can help you live life to the fullest.
+Contact Low Vision Of Nebraska to learn more about low vision devices, eyewear and technologies that can help you live life to the fullest.
 Our low vision optometrist will work with you and prescribe the best devices to suit your needs.

 - A: An individual is defined as having ‘low vision’ if their fully corrected vision is insufficient to do what you want to do.
 Fortunately, there's hope for those with low vision.
 A low vision eye doctor can offer vision aids and devices to maximize remaining vision.